 Having a lower mileage is enticing but the previous owner may have a habit of not slowing down while going through speed bumps—resulting in damaged shock absorbers and exhaust system, or the misalignment of tyres.

 Nevertheless, be familiar with the car’s history.
-Why did the previous owner decide to let it go?
+Why did the previous owner decide to sell their car?
 Was it time to let go?
 Was there a problem with the car or was it not frequently used?
 Knowing all these will help you weigh your options.

 If you’re having a tough time deciding between a lower or higher mileage.
 You can study about car depreciation to help you on your decision making.